Board of Governors, Copenhagen International School (CIS)

 - Ensure that there are consistent and continuous efforts being made to improve the working environment of CIS.

-- Ensure that discussions and decisions within the HR committee, as well as at the Board are taken with a strong understanding of the unique environment and complexity of CIS.
+- Ensure that discussions and decisions within the People and Culture Committee, as well as at the Board are taken with a strong understanding of the unique environment and complexity of CIS.

 - Increase awareness that the school is subject to Danish organizational culture in the form of labor market laws and agreements with Danish unions (DFL and GL) that place restrictions on the flexibility of the leadership of the school.